hughlaw/themilldunfanaghy/src/pages/index.md

       title: Eggs Royale
     - description: Poached Eggs, Mozzarella, Sliced Tomato & Hollandaise Sauce.
       title: Caprese Eggs Benedict
-    - title: Fish Omelette
   openingText: >-
     A very relaxed breakfast is truly the perfect way to start the day.
 Our award winning breakfast is served in our split level dining room overlooking the New Lake, served from 8.30am - 10 am.

-    You will find a wide choice of cereal, delicious Fruit salad, Natural yogurt, Carrageen Moss, Homemade breads , Irish cheeses, juices and much more.
+    You will find a wide choice of cereal, delicious Fruit salad, Natural yogurt, Carrageen Moss, Garden Rhubarb, Prunes, Homemade breads ,  juices and much more.
   title: Food & drink
 experiences:
   dividerExperiences: /img/boats-on-the-new-lake-large@2x.jpg